SargeyWargey/Homoothya/Story/Drafts/Chapter_16.md

 ### Salt River Area, Arizona Territory
 We walked for two days before I understood what fear really meant.

 The first day was almost ordinary.
 We followed deer trails north through country I knew, passing landmarks I'd seen a hundred times.
 The twisted juniper that looked like an old man bending.
-The red rocks stacked like a giant's cairn.
+The red rocks were stacked like a giant's cairn.
 The spring where we always stopped to fill waterskins when we traveled this direction.

 My legs ached from keeping pace, and the small bundle grandmother had given me grew heavier with each mile, but I didn't complain.
 No one complained.
 The adults set a steady rhythm and we followed it, children and elders alike, our feet finding the path by instinct.